LyricLy/cg-site/info.md

 ## Plagiarism
 Although it's not very interesting, taking code from third-party sources is usually allowed.
 However, there is an exception to this.
 There are 3 criteria for code to count as illegally plagiarised:
 - The code was written after the challenge for the round was announced
-- The code was written by a member of Esolangs
+- The code was written by a member of the server
 - The author of the code is not the one who submitted it

 If your submission contains any code that meets all of these criteria, it is subject to disqualification.